Design Your Own Vibrobots

 - Tape or glue

 Disclaimer: Science Buddies participates in affiliate programs with Home Science Tools, Amazon.com, Carolina Biological, and Jameco Electronics.
 Proceeds from the affiliate programs help support Science Buddies, a 501(c)(3) public charity, and keep our resources free for everyone.
 Our top priority is student learning.
 If you have any comments (positive or negative) related to purchases you've made for science projects from recommendations on our site, please let us know.
 Write to us at email@example.com.

 Assembling Your Circuit

 Before you design and build your vibrobot, you need to learn how to connect the motor and battery wires to create a circuit so electricity flows through the motor and causes it to vibrate.
 To connect them, twist together the exposed metal parts of the wires, as shown in Figure 2.
 The motor should start vibrating.
 Do not let the battery's red and black wires touch each other—this will create a short circuit and drain the battery very quickly.
-Note: be gentle with the motor wires.
-They are thin and can rip out if you are not careful.
-You can apply a dab of hot glue at the base of the wires to help reinforce them.

 Figure 2.
 Motor (the gray circle on the left) and battery (the yellow circle on the right) wires connected to form a circuit.